web-infra-dev/midscene/apps/site/docs/doc/usage/API.md

 A typical process to understand a UI is like:
 * Build an `Insight` instance
 * Locate something
-  * Use `insight.find` to locate an easily identifiable element
+  * Use `insight.locate` to locate an easily identifiable element
   * Use `insight.segment` to find an area consisting of multiple elements (i.e. a section).
   * By passing a `query`, both `find` and `segment` can be used to extract data from the user interface.
 For example, extract a username from an input element or extract well-structured table data from a section.
 * Make an interaction or an assertion